DNSSEC

 There are a variety of scenarios that DNSimple facilitates to ensure that your zone is signed.
 Use the scenarios below to understand how to configure your domain/zone.

-1. Set up DNSSEC through your DNS provider.
+- Set up DNSSEC through your external DNS provider.

 Managing DNSSEC

 DNSSEC is applied on a per-domain basis.
-You can manage DNSSEC by using the DNSSEC tab on a domain’s management page.
+DNSSEC management options are under the DNSSEC tab on a domain’s management page.

 Enabling DNSSEC

-A warning message may be shown to highlight potential issues with DNSSEC enablement, such as:
+A warning may be shown to highlight potential issues with enabling DNSSEC.

-• The authoritiatve name servers for the zone are not returning DNSKEY records that match up with the DS record or zone signing data.
+- The authoritative name servers for the zone are not returning DNSKEY records that match up with the DS record or zone signing data.

-The warning does not necessarily mean that any action is needed on your part, because the issues may resolve on their own after changes from enabling DNSSEC have been propagated.
+The warning does not necessarily mean that any action is needed on your part.
+The issues may resolve on their own after changes from enabling DNSSEC have been propagated.

 Managing DS records